adaptris-labs/interlok-project-migrator/README.md

 # interlok-project-migrator

-This project is helper that allows you to convert Interlok xml and variables into a project zip (introduced in 3.7).
+Helper application that allows you to convert Interlok xml and variables into a project zip (introduced in 3.7).

 ## Build
 ```